devspace-sh/devspace/docs/pages/getting-started/containerize.md

 ```bash
 devspace init
 ```
-DevSpace.cli will automatically detect your programming language and ask for the ports your application is listening on.
+DevSpace CLI will automatically detect your programming language and ask for the ports your application is listening on.
 Then, it will automatically create the following files:
 ```bash
 project/                    # your project directory
 |